 D3’s approach is much lower level than other charting libraries.
 Creating a bar chart with Chart.js is just a few lines of code.

-If a standard bar, line or pie chart is sufficient you should consider a library such as Chart.js.
-However if you wish to create a bespoke chart to an exact specification then D3 is worth considering.
+If you require a standard bar, line or pie chart you should consider a library such as Chart.js.
+However if you require bespoke charts or have very precise needs then D3 should be considered.

 D3’s features include:

 - data-driven modification of HTML and SVG elements

 - scale functions

 - loading and transforming data (e.g. CSV data)